-Our recent Economic Outlook and Interim Economic Outlook finds that despite some bright spots – like the euro area finally exiting recession – the global economy is by no means firing on all cylinders.
+Our recent Global Economic Outlook, June 2016 finds that despite some bright spots – like the euro area finally exiting recession – the global economy is by no means firing on all cylinders.

 The crisis left us four legacies: first; low growth: world GDP growth, which averaged about 4 per cent per year in the decade up to the onset of the global crisis, is expected to reach only 2.7% in 2013, the lowest rate since 2009.
 In Europe, we expect growth to accelerate to only 1% in 2014 and 1.6% by 2015.
 In the US, we expect annual growth to reach 2.9% in 2014 and 3.4% in 2015.

 Second legacy: high unemployment.
 We expect unemployment to remain high, at 8% this year for the OECD on average, and falling only slightly to 7.5% by 2015.
 In the euro area, we anticipate that the unemployment rate will only start to fall in mid-2014 and will be barely below 12% by the end of 2015.
 The situation is especially tough for the young, particularly for those stuck in long term unemployment and the NEETs (neither in employment nor in education or training).

 The third legacy from the crisis is an increase in income inequality, which grew more between 2007 and 2010 – the worst years of the crisis – than in the preceding twelve years.
 In the US, the income gap between rich and poor stands at approximately 16 to 1; in comparison to an OECD average income gap of approximately 9 to 1.

 The fourth, and related, legacy on both sides of the Atlantic, is a loss in the public’s trust in our governments and our institutions.
 Regaining this trust will take a lot of work and must start by cementing a sustained recovery that benefits the most vulnerable.